 The arbitration panel will determine time of submission.

 The student(s) competing in the event under appeal must present the information to the arbitration panel.
 Coaches may be present, but must refrain from comment unless addressed by the arbitration panel.

 Coach of the Year Award

 Olympiad Students, you can nominate your coach for the Coach of the Year Award!
-This award is presented each yearto one Middle School and one High School Science Olympiad Coach.
+This award is presented each year to one Middle School and one High School Science Olympiad Coach.
 It serves to recognize those individuals who havemade a positive contribution to Science Olympiad, their students, their school, and their community.
-The nominationform can be found here.
+Please fill out the nomination form here.